Skip to main content

 What is a Dispute?

-A Dispute refers to an available action a Cardholder can take to argue against fraudulent charges, billing errors, or issues with the product or service provided not meeting expectations, for example.
+A Dispute refers to an available action a cardholder can take to argue against fraudulent charges, billing errors, or issues with the product or service provided not meeting expectations, for example.

-Typically, the preliminary stage to a formal Dispute is a Cardholder complaint to the Merchant.
-The Merchant should first engage directly with the Cardholder where possible to understand their concerns, address potential issues, and work with the customer to resolve any outstanding issues amicably.
+Typically, the preliminary stage to a formal Dispute is a cardholder complaint to the Merchant.
+The Merchant should first engage directly with the cardholder where possible to understand their concerns, address potential issues, and work with the customer to resolve any outstanding issues amicably.

 Tip: Open communication between Merchants and customers is one of the best ways to avoid a formal Dispute and chargeback.

-A Dispute is first initiated by the Cardholder (customer of the product or service provided) through their Issuer (the card brand, such as Visa or MasterCard), and goes through a series of reviews, actions, and decisions to eventually rule in favor of the Merchant or Cardholder respectively.
+A Dispute is first initiated by the cardholder (customer of the product or service provided) through their Issuer (the card brand, such as Visa or MasterCard), and goes through a series of reviews, actions, and decisions to eventually rule in favor of the Merchant or cardholder respectively.

 Dispute Stages